bredikhin/phoenix-postgresql-notify-listen-example/README.md

 application itself.
 Let's remove it (putting the complete listing here for sake of simplicity):
 ```
-defmodule Pgsub.Web.TodoChannel do
+defmodule PgsubWeb.TodoChannel do
-  use Pgsub.Web, :channel
+  use PgsubWeb, :channel
   alias Pgsub.{Pgsub.Todo, Repo}

   def join("todo:list", payload, socket) do